raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 When `TEST_MODE=true`, staff portal messages and log messages are routed to `DISCORD_TEST_CHANNEL`.
 Use `/dev_on` and `/dev_off` to toggle routing at runtime (session-scoped).

+## Roster rules

+- Minimum 8 players required to submit a roster.
+- Rosters lock on submit/approve/reject; staff can unlock from the admin portal.

 ## Local run